Seneca-ICTOER/OSL740/docs/A-Labs/lab2.md

 ### Part 1: Install KVM Virtualisation Application

 We will now install the KVM package in order to create our remaining "nested" VMs.
-We will also be starting several services (including iptables) and disabling the firewalld service.
+We will also be starting several services (including iptables).
 We will learn more about managing firewalls using iptables in Lab 6.

 **Perform the following steps:**